rubinelli/sheetdrop/readme.md

 When specifying multiple sheets, you shouldn't specify the `sheets` argument in `load_params`.
 Instead, these are collected from each `sheet` param in your list.
 This param can be the sheet's index (an int) or its name (a string).

-### General configuration file
+### General configuration

-The application won't run without a `config.yaml` configuration file in the root directory.
-The file should contain the following fields:
+The application can be configured using environment variables or a `config.yaml` file in the `src` directory.
+Environment variables take precedence.

+The following variables are required:

-- `database_url`: URL used by SQLAlchemy to connect to the utility database
+- `DATABASE_URL`: URL used by SQLAlchemy to connect to the utility database
-- `database_schema`: Schema where utility tables will be created (Optional.
+- `DATABASE_SCHEMA`: Schema where utility tables will be created (Optional.
 Must exist in the database; the application will not create it)
-- `provider`: Where output data will be stored.
+- `STORAGE_PROVIDER`: Where output data will be stored.
 Supported values: `s3`, `gcs`, `hdfs`, `local`

 ### Requirements